- +1 (714) 578-6100

 With a well-designed gowning area, proper cleanroom garments, and a strict gowning procedure, particle dispersion is minimized and the cleanliness specifications of your contained space remain uncompromised.

 Below are seven tips for maintaining an optimal gowning routine.
-Note, the first two practices prevent most contamination during the gowning process:
+Note, the first two revent most contamination during the gowning process:

 Depending on the layout of your gowning room and whether garments are disposable or reusable, donning and doffing procedures will vary.
 However, when gowning, always be sure to start from the top and work your way down.
 The order in which items are donned directly affects cleanliness; a head-to-toe procedure safeguards against particles falling on clean garments or booties.